parimalSavaj/videoTube/README.md

 - check current user and this tweet owner are same, if not so give error "can not modify"
 - change content for tweet
 - send response

+> `26. delete tweet`

+- get tweet id from req.params
+- validate this tweet id
+- get tweet object based on tweet id
+- check current user and this tweet owner are same, if not so give error "can not modify"
+- delete tweet
+- send response